JunZhao20/hangman98/README.md

 1. Once you are are in the current directory (Check File Navigation)

+2. Put in your list of words in to Hangman.play_game(['your list'])

-2. Run this in the terminal:
+3. Run this in the terminal:

-        'python3 milestone_4.py'
+        'python3 milestone_5.py'

 ## How to play: